ahermant/ah-blog/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection.md

   MSAL 2.0 in a VueJS 2 application.
 category: VueJS
 tags:
+  - MSAL
+  - Cypress
-  - Handwriting
+  - VueJS
-  - Learning to write
+  - authentication
 ---
 Due to the multiple redirects and iframes, it can be pretty painful to authenticate with Cypress on an app with MSAL 2.0.
 However, it is possible to bypass the authentication step by using an Azure client secret.
 If you use the MSAL mode `redirect` and get an access token to authenticate to your backend APIs, here is how: